dschnare/vanilla/README.md

     </body>
     </html>

 The fact that directives resemble HTML elements is irrelevant.
 Namespaced HTML elements was chosen so that editors could provide syntax highlighting without having to create a custom syntax file.
-And since most of the time these directives will be used under appropriate HTML rules it was deemed it a good fit.
+And since most of the time these directives will be used under appropriate HTML rules it was deemed a good fit.

 ## Contributing